25 BEST North Carolina Beaches To Visit (2023)

 Emerald Isle / Best North Carolina Beaches

-The jewel of North Carolina’s mainland coast, Emerald Isle, is a large-scale tourist destination that has something for everyone.
-Scenic Bogue Inlet fishing pier stretches out to sea; a plethora of dining options allow you to spend your entire week vacation without having to figure out how to turn on the oven, and various adventure parks fill your days with amusement.
+The jewel of North Carolina’s mainland coast, Emerald Isle, is a popular beach with something for everyone.
+The scenic Bogue Inlet Fishing Pier stretches into the ocean and presents a great fishing location for visitors.
+At the same time, many dining options allow visitors to spend an entire week on vacation without figuring out how to turn on the oven.

 Oak Island

-Close to the border with South Carolina, this stretch of vacation homes has everything you need to spend a week on the island, while also being close enough to both states’ major hubs to always be within reach.
+Close to the border with South Carolina, this stretch of vacation homes has everything you need to spend a week on the island while being close enough to both states’ major hubs to always be within reach.

 Bear Island

-Once on the island, you’ll find yourself surrounded by natural elements in the untouched maritime forest.
-Programs and exhibitions of the natural features of the park scatter themselves across the shores, as well as one visitor center.
+Once on the island, you’ll be surrounded by natural elements in the untouched maritime forest.
+Programs and exhibitions of the park’s natural features are spread along the shores and one visitor center.

 Avon Beach

 Stretches of sand mix with rolling dunes to create a stunning backdrop to this beach in the Outer Banks of North Carolina.
-The area developed consciously, meaning there aren’t big resort hotels or large buildings obscuring your view of the Atlantic Ocean.
-Each day, you’ll find yourself walking through pathways carved out in the dunes to get to the shoreline.
+The area was developed consciously, meaning there aren’t big resort hotels or large buildings to obscure any views of the Atlantic Ocean.
+Each day, visitors can walk through pathways carved out in the dunes to get to the shoreline.

 Surf City

 A small slice of Topsail Island, waves are constantly crashing into the piers at Surf City.
-The area isn’t trying to be anything it’s not; simply offering a quiet vacation space with plenty of local restaurants and shopping choices.
-There are no grandiose amusement parks or adventure lands here, just unspoiled beaches and plenty of accommodation options.
+The area isn’t trying to be anything it’s not, as it simply offers a quiet vacation space with plenty of local restaurants and shopping choices.
+No grandiose amusement parks or adventure lands are here, just unspoiled beaches.

-Sandwiched between the Atlantic Coast and the Intracoastal Waterway, some houses in surf city have docks that lead straight into the body of water, allowing you to send out your kayaks from the comfort of your own home.
+Sandwiched between the Atlantic Coast and the Intracoastal Waterway, many houses in Surf City have docks that lead straight into the body of water.
+It allows launching boats, fishing, or going for a kayak from the comfort of the vacation home.
 For a great embodiment of North Carolina Beach life that doesn’t try to do too much, head to Surf City for a relaxing visit.

 Sunset Beach

-Walk far enough down Sunset Beach’s shores, and you’ll find the Kindred Spirit Mailbox.
+Walk far enough down Sunset Beach’s shores and find the Kindred Spirit Mailbox.
 Sunset Beach invites you to share your experiences and reflection in the notebooks enclosed.
-The beach encompasses so much wonder that it was featured as one of National Graphics’ best 21 beaches in the world.
+The beach encompasses so much wonder that it was featured as one of National Geographics’ 21 Best Beaches In The World.

 Rodanthe